Concordia University Wisconsin: Athletics

-Concordia Wisconsin teams participate in the National Collegiate Athletic Association's Division III and are members of the Northern Athletics Collegiate Conference (NACC).
-Men's sports include baseball, basketball, cross country, football, golf, ice hockey, lacrosse, shooting, soccer, tennis, track & field and wrestling; women's sports include basketball, cheerleading, cross country, dance, golf, ice hockey, lacrosse, shooting, soccer, softball, tennis, track & field, volleyball, field hockey and wrestling.
+Concordia Wisconsin teams (nicknamed the Falcons) participate in the National Collegiate Athletic Association's Division III and are members of the Northern Athletics Collegiate Conference (NACC).
+Men's sports include baseball, basketball, cross country, football, golf, ice hockey, lacrosse, shooting, soccer, tennis, track & field and wrestling; women's sports include acrobatics and tumbling, basketball, cheerleading, cross country, dance, golf, ice hockey, lacrosse, shooting, soccer, softball, tennis, track & field, volleyball, field hockey and wrestling.

 In April 2012, CUW opened its new baseball field, Kapco Park.
 The field is home to both CUW's men's baseball and the Lakeshore Chinooks, a local minor league baseball team part-owned by Robin Yount and Bob Uecker.
 Kapco Park has the maximum capacity for 3,000 fans in various seating areas throughout the facility including reserved seats, fan decks, general admission and grass seating, all with beautiful views of Lake Michigan.
 This ballpark has a synthetic turf field, except the pitchers mound, for consistent play throughout the year.
 It also has a fully functioning press box, dugouts, concession area and restrooms.
 The park sits on the northeast corner of the campus, located on the shores of Lake Michigan.

 In 2013, CUW announced the addition of acrobatics and tumbling, the university's 24th sport with a competitive championship.
 CUW was expected to begin its first season of competition during the spring of 2015 with an approximate roster of 30 to 40 student-athletes.
 The official competition season is February–April.
-The Falcons will become the 12th school to sponsor the emerging sport, in association with the National Collegiate Acrobatics & Tumbling Association.
+The Falcons became the 12th school to sponsor the emerging sport, in association with the National Collegiate Acrobatics & Tumbling Association.